sdiehl/wiwinwlh/tutorial.md

 ```

 The state of the runtime can also be queried at runtime for statistics about the
 heap, garbage collector and wall time.
-The `getRTSStats` generates two datateyps
+The `getRTSStats` generates two datatypes
-wwith all the queryable information contained in `RTSStats` and `GCDetails`.
+with all the queryable information contained in `RTSStats` and `GCDetails`.

 ```haskell
 import GHC.Stats